Foot & Facial Reflexology at H.T.C

 What happens when you attend for a treatment?

-A full medical history will be requested on your first treatment, and you will be asked to sign a consent form for treatment.
+A general medical history will be requested on your first treatment, and you will be asked to sign a consent form for treatment.

 This information will of course be kept securely stored & confidential at HTC.

 Reflexology is a very easy therapy to receive; depending on the type of reflexology, the most clothing that will have to be removed for a treatment to take place will be your socks and shoes.